scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 q_T(\mathbf{x}) = p_0(\mathbf{x}) \quad \text{(data distribution)}.
 $$

-This exact recovery of the data distribution through a forward–reverse cycle brings us to the third question from the introduction:
+This exact recovery of the data distribution through a forward–reverse cycle brings us to the third question from the abstract:

-<blockquote class="guiding-question">Why are diffusion models theoretically superior to ordinary VAEs</blockquote>
+<blockquote class="guiding-question">Why are diffusion models theoretically superior to ordinary VAEs?</blockquote>

 The above result means that if we run the reverse process from time $$t' = 0$$ to $$t' = T$$, the final samples follow exactly the same distribution as the original training data $$p_0$$.
 In other words, the forward and reverse processes form an exact prior–posterior pair: the forward process maps data to noise, and the reverse process maps noise back to data.
 In practice, training introduces approximation error, but the theoretical target is exact equality.
 Ordinary VAEs, by contrast, only require the decoder to approximate the encoder’s posterior, with no guarantee of exactness even at the ELBO optimum.